AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 Figure 3: A schematic drawing of the bench setup for the fluoride removal system.

 ![bench_setup](https://raw.githubusercontent.com/AguaClara/fluoride/master/Summer%202018%20fluoride%20report/Labeled_bench_setup.jpg)
-Figure 4: Actual bench setup for the fluoride removal system.
+Figure 4: Current pump powered bench setup for the fluoride removal system.

 ### Procedure

 The stock concentrations for fluoride were prepared to model the actual fluoride concentrations observed in India's groundwater.
 A range of 20 mg/L to 5 mg/L were tested, since the highest reported fluoride concentration in groundwater was 20 mg/L, while the average amount of fluoride among most regions was 5 mg/L ([Karthikeyan and Lakshanan, 2011](https://github.com/AguaClara/fluoride/blob/master/Summer%202018%20fluoride%20report/Fluoride_book_chapter.pdf)).
 The goal was to reduce the fluoride influent concentration to 1.0 mg/L, to meet the India fluoride standards for drinking water ([Bhawan and Marg, 2009](https://github.com/AguaClara/fluoride)).
-In order to achieve the desired system concentrations of fluoride, the stock concentrations were prepared taking into account the flow rate of water through the system.
+Instead of having to make various stock fluoride bottles with each desired concentration, the team instead

 The following equation was used to calculate the system concentrations of fluoride and PACl: